 Sophisticated techniques couple static code analysis with formal methods.
 Formal methods apply theoretical computer science fundamentals to solve difficult problems in software, such as proving that the software will not fail with a run-time error.

-The combination of static code analysis and formal methods enables developers to:
+The combination of static code analysis and formal methods enables you to:

 This approach is comprehensive and complete, because every failure point in the code is identified as proven to fail, proven not to fail, may never execute (dead code), or unproven.